bluesky-social/atproto/docs/specs/adx/repo.md

 ### Schema versioning

 Once a field constraint is published, it can never change.
 Loosening a constraint (adding possible values) will cause old software to fail validation for new data, and tightening a constraint (removing possible values) will cause new software to fail validation for old data.
-As a consequence, schemas may only add constraints to previously unconstrained fields.
+As a consequence, schemas may only add optional constraints, and only to previously unconstrained fields.

 A "revision" field is used to indicate this change, but it has no enforced meaning.
 It simply is used to help developers track revisions.
 If a schema must change a previously-published constraint, it should be published as a new schema under a new NSID.